jameswilson/jameswilson.github.io/_posts/2004-04-03-nazca-peru.md

 ---
 categories:
-- shaman
-- peru
-- nazca
+    - Travel
+tags:
-- hallucination
+    - Peru
-- travel
+    - adventure
 layout: post
 title: Nazca, Peru
 created: 1081018367
 ---

 Well, in Nazca we woke up early Saturday morning (9 am-ish)  for our flight over the desert to view the infamous Nazca Lines.
-Not a bad deal... $30 for a 45 minute flight in a small little Cesna.
-We drove out to the airport and upon arrival they had us watch a very interesting video on the lines published by National Geographic Society (in English! wow!).
+Not a bad deal... $30 for a 45 minute flight in a small little Cesna. <!--more--> We drove out to the airport and upon arrival they had us watch a very interesting video on the lines published by National Geographic Society (in English! wow!).
 The video gave the history of how the lines and designs were discovered about 40 years ago by Maria Reiche, and how they have been studied and speculated upon by many.
 No one really knows the true reason why they were created, but some people think it was to communicate with aliens, and to direct them where to land their space ships.
 Others think that the huge trapezoidal designs that do indeed look like spaceship runways, were  <a href="http://www-unix.oit.umass.edu/~proulx/Nasca_Lines_Project.html">used to point to sources of water</a>, an invaluable resource to the desert people.
 It is interesting because some of the animal representations (hummingbird, monkey, etc) are not found anywhere near the Nazca desert, and suggests that the peoples were well connected with jungle communities, to whom these animals are of great importance.

 <a href="http://club.telepolis.com/jrguitar21/destinations/south_america2004/Peru-NazcaLines-Hummingbird.jpg"></a>Peru-NazcaLines-Hummingbird.jpg